Who We Are

 Dar A Luz is allowing one partner and one professional doula.

-Presbyterian is allowing one partner and testing for Coronavirus upon admission to L and D. Partners are not allowed into triage.
-No Doulas.
+Presbyterian is allowing one partner and one professional doula.
+They are testing for Coronavirus upon admission to L and D. Partners are not allowed into triage.

 Where can I learn more?